ACADEMICS

 Hockey players and parents have long written off their winters to the grind of the season.
 A typical day in the life of an RHA student-athlete allows for their school, hockey and training to be completed during the day.
 With a varied schedule incorporating school and training throughout the day, players can expect to have all activities finished and completed by 5:00 p.m. daily.

-Players will start their day early, with core high school classes offered in a customized curriculum to offer a shorter morning class in order to accommodate their educational needs in the half-day format.
+Players start their day early, with core high school classes offered in a customized curriculum to offer a shorter morning class in order to accommodate their educational needs in the half-day format.
 This class runs all year as opposed to the typical half-year class.
 They have three “regular” class times, followed by another custom class to end their school day.

 Student-athletes will participate in classes throughout the morning or afternoon and travel to the ice rink after class depending on their schedule.
 Players will be on the bus daily and heading to the local arenas for their ice times.
 Student-athletes will be working with skill development coaches in position specific, small group sessions at RINK Training Centre and with their full teams and team coaches.

-RINK works primarily with George Elliot Secondary School in School District #23 (Central Okanagan Public Schools) for the education component of the RINK Hockey Academy.
+RINK works primarily with George Elliot Secondary School in School District #23 (Central Okanagan Public Schools) for the education component of RINK Hockey Academy.

-Ecole H.S Grenda Middle is the sister school of George Elliot Secondary School.
+Ecole H.S Grenda Middle School is the sister school of George Elliot Secondary School.
 RHA student-athletes up to grade 8 are enrolled here.